bravetechnologycoop/brave-alert-lib/README.md

 The main class of this library.
 It is used to send single alerts or to start alert sessions with the responders.

-### constructor(getAlertSession, getAlertSessionByPhoneNumbers, alertSessionChangedCallback, getReturnMessageToRespondedByPhoneNumber, getReturnMessageToOtherResponderPhoneNumbers)
+### constructor(getAlertSession, getAlertSessionByPhoneNumbers, alertSessionChangedCallback, getReturnMessageToRespondedByPhoneNumber, getReturnMessageToOtherResponderPhoneNumbers, getClientMessageForRequestToReset)

 **getAlertSession (async function(sessionId)):** function that returns the AlertSession object with the given `sessionId`